michahn01/LimeCal/README.md

 # LimeCal
 A web application that helps users schedule meetings &amp; appoinments, similar to when2meet.

-Check out the website [here](https://limecal.com/events/create)!
+Note: I've taken down the API and website due to server costs (my AWS free tier expired).
+However, this Git repo shows the application's source code and infrastructure back when it was active.
+Feel free to look around!

 -----